DiarmuidM/charity-covid19/docs/methodology.md

 ## Data Collection

-uses publicly available data on charity registrations (foundations) and de-registrations (dissolutions) from seven charity jurisdictions.
-We use a programming script, written in [Python](https://www.python.org/), to collect data for each jurisdiction.
-The exception is Canada, where the data are manually downloaded using the public search facility: [ [LINK] ](https://apps.cra-arc.gc.ca/ebci/hacc/srch/pub/dsplyBscSrch?request_locale=en).
+This project uses publicly available data on charity registrations (foundations) and de-registrations (dissolutions) from seven charity jurisdictions.
+We use a programming script, written in the popular [Python](https://www.python.org/) language, to collect data for each jurisdiction.
+The exception is Canada, where the data are manually downloaded using the public search facility here: [ [LINK] ](https://apps.cra-arc.gc.ca/ebci/hacc/srch/pub/dsplyBscSrch?request_locale=en).

 More information on our data sources can be found here: [ [LINK] ]({{site.url}}/data)